ParamBirje/JobsAhoy/PROJECT-NAVIGATION.md

 #### General Rule of Thumb

-All components/functions used _locally_ in a specific route will be under that route, unless the components are used in another route (not a child of the original route) in which case they become _global_ and reside under `src/components` or `src/lib`
+All components/functions used _locally_ in a specific main route will be under that route, unless the components are used in another main route (not a child of the original route) in which case they become _global_ and reside under `src/components` or `src/lib`.

 ## UI Components